custerc/pinkbike_commenter/README.md

 1. Selected specific comments from the many GPT-2 created that I think are particularly amusing, insane, absurd, or representative of Pinkbike commenters.
 2. In some cases, made very slight edits to the messages.
 I don't write anything, but I might (for example) select only part of a comment GPT-2 has generated to make it fit into a tweet.
+3. In some cases, I prompted GPT-2 to generate comments starting with a specific word or phrase to try to get it to comment on something specific, i.e. a specific bike brand.

 ## ...why?
 Why would you do this?